cochlearai/sense-python/README.md

 If you want to inference **a stream**, you will need to install `portaudio` on your system.

-To install pyaudio, you can follow the official documentation here  https://people.csail.mit.edu/hubert/pyaudio/
+To install pyaudio, you can follow the pyaudio documentation here  https://people.csail.mit.edu/hubert/pyaudio/

 Make sure that dependencies are installed by running `pip install -r requirements.txt`.